That the administration was able to get away with it is shameful.

 The memo, obtained by the American Civil Liberties Union through the Freedom of Information Act, was apparently the legal justification for the administration's warrantless wiretapping of American citizens.

 Yoo also provided the legal justification for the use of what was euphemistically called "enhanced interrogation techniques."
 He wrote memos in August 2003 and March 2003 that, in effect, told the Pentagon that an act does not rise to the level of torture unless it inflicts the kind of pain associated with "death, organ failure or the permanent impairment of a significant bodily function."

 If any statute barred a particular interrogation method, Yoo claimed the right of the president to ignore the statute.

-If an interrogator were to be prosecuted for torture, Yoo claimed the interrogator would be able to defend himself by arguing that the torture was not inflicted maliciously, but rather as a means of
+If an interrogator were to be prosecuted for torture, Yoo claimed the interrogator would be able to defend himself by arguing that the torture was not inflicted maliciously, but rather as a means of obtaining information.

 As was the case with the memo that justified the suspension of the Fourth Amendment, Yoo claimed that the executive branch's constitutional authority to protect the nation from attack justified the use of torture.

 Eventually, the coercive techniques authorized by Yoo on behalf of President Bush caused Congress to pass a law in 2005 limiting the type of interrogation methods that Defense Department officials could use.
 The CIA was exempted from these rules and President Bush has blocked any attempts to bring them under the same guidelines.